titusrobin/MOOd/README.md

 ### 2. Data exploration and description

 Our project aims to evaluate the performance of different models in detecting objects that are partially obscured in natural settings, with a specific focus on traffic cones from the nuScenes dataset.
 NuScenes, an autonomous navigation dataset, includes various object classes; we selected traffic cones due to their symmetrical shape, immobility, and small size, which present unique challenges in complex scenes.
 To better understand our data and design effective experiments, we analyzed the visibility distribution of traffic cones—measured as the fraction of visible pixels across six camera feeds.
-In the NuScenes dataset, visibility levels are grouped into four bins: 0-40%, 40-60%, 60-80%, and 80-100%.
+In the nuScenes dataset, visibility levels are grouped into four bins: 0-40%, 40-60%, 60-80%, and 80-100%.
 For example, a cone with 80-100% visibility is nearly or fully visible.
 One specific question we aim to investigate based on this visualization is how we can design an experiment to test the effect of traffic cone visibility levels on model performance.
 Our initial analysis of visibility distribution helps in designing experiments to investigate this relationship.

 ![Final_Updated](https://github.com/user-attachments/assets/502364c6-8e96-40bc-971f-0596e2a0905b)